EndPointCorp/end-point-blog/2020/06/29/postgresql-improve-group-by-max-performance.html.md

 ) SELECT * FROM t;
 ```

 Wow, pretty different, eh?
-Breaking it down into what it does, we basically start with the most extreme value in the index, then recursively add the next row for fields `(field_a,field_b)` which is the next lowest value in the index.
+Breaking it down, we basically start with the most extreme value in the index, then recursively add the next row for fields `(field_a,field_b)`, which is the next lowest value in the index.

 Let’s see the plan:

 ```sql
                                                                             QUERY PLAN